gmelodie/gmelodie.github.io/content/posts/total-madness-1-async-await.md

 As a final exercise, try to figure out why `Went through all tasks once` appears twice in the end.

-Now of course there is one last thing for us to do: solve our original toothbrushing problem.
+Now of course there is one last thing (I promise) for us to do: solve our original toothbrushing problem.
 For that, all we need to do is add some tasks.
 Here's what that would look like:

 ```rust